danielk333/phd-course-software-development/content/handouts/setup-env.md

 - `activate`
 - `venv`
 - `venvdel`
-- `venvup`
 - `venvs`

 These create new enviornments in `$HOME/venvs/` with `venv` and can delete them with `venvdel`.
 But my favorite command is `lazyvenv` which just looks at the name of the current folder and tries to activate a virtual environment with that name, and if it cant find one it creates it.

+This is very similar to how `uv` works if one lets it manage all aspects of your virtual environment.

 {{< details summary="Example fish shell script function for working with python venv" >}}
 {{< include-code "fish" "code/shell-scripts/venv-tools.fish" "">}}